So why plant trees?

 As well as absorbing carbon, trees have multiple benefits;

-As climate change impacts on us we will have more extreme weather events, such as those we experienced in the floods of 2019.
+- As climate change occurs we will have more extreme weather events.
 Rainwater entering rivers quickly can cause flooding.
 As part of natural flood management, trees help delay and ‘slow the flow’ to reduce the risk of floods.

-Nature has been under increasing pressure over several decades and the tragic loss of wildlife has been extensively reported.
-Planting woodland will help address this giving homes to plants and animals.
-At the same time as woodland cover increases, it will link up over the land scape, building wildlife corridors to help nature move and survive current and future pressures.
+- Nature has been under increasing pressure and the tragic loss of wildlife has been extensively reported.
+Planting woodland will help provide homes to plants and animals.
+As woodland cover increases, it will link up over the landscape, building ‘wildlife corridors’ to help nature move and survive.

-Public health benefits from more trees and woodlands.
-Having access to nature encourages activity and improves our physical and mental health.
+- Public health benefits from woodland spaces.
+Access to nature encourages activity and improves our physical and mental health.
 As a result, money spent on improving green spaces for nature and people saves the NHS money and can also support local health initiatives such as social prescription.

-Woodlands and trees will support disadvantaged communities by addressing lower quality environments at a local level by improving access to improved environmental benefits and quality of life.
+- Woodlands and trees will support disadvantaged communities at a local level by improving access to environmental benefits and quality of life.
 By giving us socio economic benefits, communities can be happier, healthier and more cohesive with a sense of place.

-The above is a very brief description of why it’s important to plant trees.
-More information can be found here.
+More information on why it’s important to plant trees can be found here.